ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 In the current implementation of this project, the quadcopter is being trained to hover at a static position near its origin within a virtual machine provided by COEX.
-The quadcopter's reward metric, given in +@eq:reward is subtracted by its distance from the desired position of $(x_{\text{desired}}, y_{\text{desired}}, z_{\text{desired}}) = (0\text{m}, 0\text{m}, 1\text{m})$.
+The quadcopter's reward metric, given in {+@eq:reward} is subtracted by its distance from the desired position of $(x_{\text{desired}}, y_{\text{desired}}, z_{\text{desired}}) = (0\text{m}, 0\text{m}, 1\text{m})$.
 To incentivize the quadcopter to hover at $z_{\text{desired}} = 1\text{m}$, a